 80+ meetings with community members and local groups • Representation from 25+ community organizations • 3 public community meetings in December 2020 • Online community survey in winter 2020 and 2021 • 2 public community meetings in April 2022 • In-person community open house in August 2022 • Ongoing outreach and regular updates through the newsletter, website, and meetings • Read a summary of community feedback to date

 What excites the community about Middlefield Park?

-New parks and open spaces • Bike and pedestrian links to nearby trails • 20% affordable homes • Convenient shops and restaurants for day-to-day needs • Experiences for all ages • Family-friendly activities • New homes near jobs • Walking access to daily destinations • Native plants and ecology • Focus on sustainability • Removing all surface parking lots
+New parks and open spaces • Bike and pedestrian links to nearby trails • Opportunity for 20% affordable homes • Convenient shops and restaurants for day-to-day needs • Experiences for all ages • Family-friendly activities • New homes near jobs • Walking access to daily destinations • Native plants and ecology • Focus on sustainability • Removing all surface parking lots

 What does the community want to see in Middlefield Park?

 A community garden • A variety of places to eat • A grocery market • Outdoor seating • Flexible use community meeting spaces • More trees and shade • Pickleball courts • Playground • Dog park • Public art • Picnic and BBQ areas • Open space for relaxing • Public restrooms • Educational programs for all ages • Native plants and ecology • Bike services